lauracpierre/FA_Timeline/README.md

 You are given a small sample of our API response when loading an email conversation.
 The goal of this test is to display a list of emails in the `FA_TableViewController`.

-**Please do not submit your solution via a PR to this repository or somewlhere else online.
-You can email a zip file containing the project.**
+**When you are finished, please submit your result by sharing a link to a Dropbox, Google Drive, or WeTransfer folder.
+Please do not submit a PR to this repository.**

 ### Issues we are facing